Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: Introduction

-Beyond the HD system, the low-resolution quantizers were also considered in the FD systems to maximize both the SE and EE \cite{dai:access:19, kong:twc:2017, anokye2021full, ding:tvt:2020}.
-In \cite{dai:access:19}, maximum-ratio transmission (MRT) and combining (MRC) were considered in the FD massive MU-MIMO system with low-resolution ADCs and DACs.
-In \cite{kong:twc:2017}, an analysis of the SE was carried out for the FD MIMO relay system with low-resolution ADCs, employing MRT and MRC.
-In \cite{anokye2021full}, the performances of SE and EE were evaluated in the FD cell-free MIMO system with low-resolution ADCs at an access point (AP) and DL users.
-Additionally, in \cite{ding:tvt:2020}, the analyses of the SE and EE were performed for the FD massive MIMO system under Rician fading channel.
-From the studies, it was verified that the use of coarse quantization can enhance the EE in the FD system, while marginally sacrificing the SE.
+To maximize both SE and EE, low-resolution quantizers have also been investigated in FD systems \cite{dai:access:19, kong:twc:2017, anokye2021full, ding:tvt:2020}.
+In \cite{dai:access:19}, maximum ratio transmission (MRT) and maximum ratio combining (MRC) were employed in FD massive MU-MIMO systems with low-resolution analog-to-digital converters (ADCs) and digital-to-analog converters (DACs). \cite{kong:twc:2017} analyzed the SE for FD MU-MISO relaying systems with low-resolution ADCs using MRT and MRC. \cite{anokye2021full} evaluated the SE and EE in FD cell-free MU-MISO systems with low-resolution ADCs at both the access point (AP) and DL users. \cite{ding:tvt:2020} analyzed the SE and EE of FD massive MU-MISO systems with low-resolution quantization under a Rician fading channel.
+These studies indicated that coarse quantization can enhance EE in FD systems while only marginally degrading SE.

-We remark that the prior works \cite{dai:access:19, kong:twc:2017, anokye2021full, ding:tvt:2020} successfully showed the benefits of the joint consideration of FD techniques with coarse quantization considering the use of conventional linear beamformers.
-However, such linear beamformers are still highly sub-optimal.
-In particular, in the medium to high SNR regime where quantization error becomes more pronounced \cite{kong:twc:2017, ding:tvt:2020}, using low-resolution quantizers challenges traditional linear beamforming techniques to manage this quantization error effectively.
-More importantly, the effect of the analog SIC to the ADC quantization decoupled from the digital SIC is not considered in the previous work \cite{kong:twc:2017, dai:access:19, ding:tvt:2020, anokye2021full}, which is critical for analyzing the impact of ADC quantization errors in FD systems.
+Prior works \cite{dai:access:19, kong:twc:2017, anokye2021full, ding:tvt:2020} demonstrated the benefits of combining FD techniques and coarse quantization with conventional linear beamformers.
+While these studies highlighted potential gains, their reliance on linear beamforming techniques remains suboptimal.
+Particularly in the medium-to-high SNR regime, where quantization errors become more pronounced \cite{kong:twc:2017, ding:tvt:2020}, low-resolution quantization poses challenges for traditional linear beamforming in effectively managing quantization errors.
+Moreover, these works \cite{dai:access:19, kong:twc:2017, anokye2021full, ding:tvt:2020} did not distinguish the impacts of analog and digital SIC on ADC quantization, while numerical investigations without beamforming revealed that the performance of the FD system with coarse quantization is more limited by analog and digital SIC than the ADC dynamic range \cite{riihonen2012analog, korpi:twc:2014}.
+As discussed, comprehensive characterization of FD beamforming systems with coarse quantization, including the impact of the SI to the ADC resolution and advanced FD beamforming strategy, has not been fully explored.

-In \cite{riihonen2012analog,korpi:twc:2014}, considering the analog SIC and digital SIC jointly with finite-resolution ADCs, the impact of analog and digital SIC under coarse quantization was numerical studied without beamforming, showing that performance in FD systems is limited more likely by the total analog and digital suppression than by the dynamic range.
-Despite the insightful numerical study, a comprehensive characterization on the FD MU-MIMO system design with coarse quantization including the number of required ADC quantization bits and advanced FD beamforming is still limited.